atif0075/v3-tab/docs/usage/sfc.md

 </style>
 ```

 This will render a tabbed interface with three tabs.
 The first tab will be selected by default.
 As you can see, there is nothing too fancy here.
-The `v3-tab` component is just a wrapper around the `v3-tab-group` and `v3-tab-panel` components from [Headless UI](https://headlessui.dev/) in order to provide a simple API for creating tabbed interfaces.
+The `v3-tab` component is so simple that you can create a tabbed interface with just three lines of code.